iml130/sola/minhton/docs/programmers/messages.md

 ## Using the message types

-**TODO: Requires more explanaition**
+1. Include the relevant message type, e.g.: `#!cpp #include "minhton/message/join.h"`.

-1. Create a MinhtonMessageHeader with the sender and target NodeInfos as well as the ref event id.
+2. Create a MinhtonMessageHeader with the sender and target (of type `NodeInfo`) and optionally the ref event id if there is an existing event we want to reference: `#!cpp MinhtonMessageHeader header(getRoutingInfo()->getSelfNodeInfo(), target_node_info, ref_event_id);`.
-2. Create the specific message with the header as the first parameter, followed by the parameters for the message type. (**Do not use the default constructor except for test cases!**)
+3. Create the specific message with the header as the first parameter, followed by the parameters for the message type (**Do not use the default constructor except for test cases!**) like this: `#!cpp MessageJoin msg(header, getRoutingInfo()->getSelfNodeInfo());`.
-3. Send the message.
+4. Send the message with `#!cpp this->send(msg);`
-4. The message is sent over the network using the NetworkFacade.
+5. Then the message is sent over the network using the NetworkFacade.
-5. The message arrives at the target, where it is processed by the specified algorithm or handled by the `node.cpp`.
+6. Finally, the message arrives at the target, where it is processed by the specified algorithm or handled by the `node.cpp`.